Manille: Scoring

 At the end of the deal, the two pairs count up the value of their cards and declare them.
 The total value of the pack is 60 points ([5 + 4 + 3 + 2 + 1] x 4), so to get the opponents' score the players simply subtract their total from 60.
 If there have been any doubles or redoubled, these are applied after counting the total.
 Points are scored relative to 30 as this is half of 60.
-For example, a team that wins the deal 36 - 24 gets six points (36 - 30) and the opposition gets zero.
+For example, a team that wins the deal 36–24 gets six points (36 minus 30) and the opposition gets zero.
 If there has been a violation of the rules, for example one player trumping another player's trick when he could have followed suit, the other pair gets the maximum points for that deal (30 points).